Cloetta's History

 Timeline Image

-Ahlgrens bilar - Sweden's most bought car - was introduced.
-Initially sold individually as “one‑öre cars,” the product was soon launched in bags.
-While the packaging has been modernized several times over the years, the cars themselves have retained their unique taste, texture, and design
+In 1953, Ahlgrens Bilar - Sweden's most sold car - was introduced by F. Ahlgren.
+Initially sold individually, the product was soon launched in bags.
+While the packaging has evolved, the cars themselves have retained their unique taste, texture, and design.

 1953